-The investment property located in Hong Kong was revalued as at 31st December 2017 and 2016 by Jones Lang LaSalle Limited, a member of the Hong Kong Institute of Surveyors.
-The investment property of the Group located in Singapore was revalued as at 31st December 2017 by Orangetee Advisory Pte Limited, an independent firm of professional valuers.
+The investment property located in Hong Kong was revalued as at 31st December 2018 and 2017 by Jones Lang LaSalle Limited, a member of the Hong Kong Institute of Surveyors.
+The investment property of the Group located in Singapore was revalued as at 31st December 2018 by Dickson Property Consultants Pte Ltd. (2017: Orangetee Advisory Pte Limited), an independent firm of professional valuers.